Published in: 2011

 Stuber, N., Riad, M., Husselmann, H., Fahrländer, F. (2011).
 Community-managed wastewater treatment system in El-Moufty El-Kobra, Kafr El-Sheikh, Egypt - Case study of sustainable sanitation projects.
 Sustainable Sanitation Alliance (SuSanA)

-Case studies in SuSanA template English Middle East & Nothern Africa Rural
+Case studies in SuSanA template English Middle East & North Africa Rural

 Share this page on